rom8726/testy/README.md

           result: '[{ "email":"alice+new@example.com" }]'
 ```

-> *NOTE:* you should point the Content-Type header in response to the section to right parsing.
+> *NOTE:* you should point the Content-Type header in the response section to right parsing.

 How the placeholders work: